zengyang7/ConstrainedGANs/README.md

 #### Introduction
 This is the code and example cases for the following paper:

 Y. Zeng, J.L.
 Wu, and H. Xiao.
 Enforcing Deterministic Constraints on Generative Adversarial Networks for Emulating Physical Systems.
-Submitted.
+Submitted, 2019.

 Developed by Yang Zeng at https://www.aoe.vt.edu/people/faculty/xiaoheng/personal-page.html [Dr. Heng Xiao's Data Enabled Computational Mechanics group] at Virginia Tech .
 Our implementation is built upon the standard, baseline  https://github.com/wiseodd/generative-models [GANs implementation] by Kristiadi et al.